The Accountability Paradox: How Platform API Restrictions Undermine AI Transparency Mandates: Background: API Governance and Regulatory Context

 \textbf{App Stores}: Apple App Store, Google Play

 \textbf{Other}: Google Maps, Wikipedia

-Our primary analysis focuses on social media platforms, as they present the most significant challenges for AI transparency research because of their role as training data sources and deployment environments for recommendation algorithms.
+Our primary analysis focused on social media platforms, which present the most significant challenges for AI transparency research because of their role as training data sources and deployment environments for recommendation algorithms.